devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/linux-command-line-options.md

 ## Command line Syntaxes.

-You can see in the picture
+You can see in the picture like how commands

 #### Commands
 In terminal the first argument we give to execute is a command.